open-tale/open-tale.github.io/_docs/05-skills.md

 #### Bouncing Energy

-When dice explode on Magical Bolts, extra damage can be applied to enemies other than the initial target.
-The extra damage is equal to the total explosion score and the extra number of targets is equal to the number of explosions.

-Such damage pierces Defense, but the affected enemies must be within the Magical Bolt range (from the caster).
+When a critical roll happens on a Magical Bolt, another enemy can be chosen to be targeted as well.
+The new enemy must be within the Magical Bolt range (from the first target).

 #### Bigger Bombs